jasny/persist-core/README.md

 ==       | Equals (alt)
 !=       | Not equals
 <>       | Not equals (alt)
->        | More than
+>        | Greater than
->=       | More than or equals
+>=       | Greater than or equals
 <        | Less than
 <=       | Less than or equals
-@        | Contains
+{has}    | Contains
-!@       | Does not contain
+{!has}   | Does not contain
+{any}    | Is one of the values / Contains any of the values {!any}   | Is none of the values / Contains none of the values {all}    | Contains all of the values
+{!all}   | Doesn't contain all of the values

 The fetch methods are intended to support only simple cases.
 For specific cases you SHOULD add a specific method and not overload the basic fetch methods.

 Metadata